-The long-term objective of this award is to support the development of commercially viable therapeutic and medical technology products, diagnostic- or treatment-oriented information technology products, diagnostics, tools, services, and infrastructure projects.
-Common to all applications under this RFA should be the intent to further the research and development of products that would eventually be marketed for the treatment, diagnosis, and/or prevention of cancer.
-Eligible products or services include-but are not limited to-therapeutics (eg, small molecules and biologics), diagnostics, medical devices, and potential breakthrough technologies, including software and research discovery techniques.
+The long-term objective of this award is to support commercially oriented therapeutic and medical technology products, diagnostic or treatment-oriented information technology products, diagnostics, tools, services, and infrastructure projects.
+Common to all applications under this RFA should be the intent to further the research and development of products that would eventually be approved and marketed for the diagnosis, prevention, and/or treatment of cancer.
+Eligible products or services include-but are not limited to-therapeutics (eg, small molecules and biologics), diagnostics, devices, and potential breakthrough technologies, including software and research discovery techniques.